chethancm2001/chethancm2001/README.md

 ### Hi there I am chethan👋

-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently learning MERN
-- 👯 I’m looking forword to get greater opportunities to learn web3
+- 👯 I’m looking forword to get greater opportunities to colab for hackthons
 - 🤔 I’m looking for help with product development
 - 📫 How to reach me: chethancm2001kadur@gmail.com
 - 😄 Pronouns: chethan